isomerpages/cris-corp/news-and-events/news/_posts/2025-12-12-post-Year in Review 2025.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Resources_News/Year in Review 2025/CADENCE_MOU.jpg">
 </div>
-<p>On 9 May 2025, CADENCE signed a Memorandum of Understanding (MoU) with
+<p>On 9 May 2025, <strong>CADENCE</strong> signed a Memorandum of Understanding
-Novo Nordisk to strengthen collaboration in clinical research for cardiometabolic diseases.</p>
+(MoU) with Novo Nordisk to strengthen collaboration in clinical research for cardiometabolic diseases.</p>
 <p>This partnership aims to bring more trials into Singapore, broaden patient
 access to innovative therapies, and strengthen trial site capabilities.
 Both parties will work closely to identify strategic sites, support training